Thursday, August 31, 2017

 To his credit, the author writes in the intro that this is not really a cultural study.
 That is, he is not using any data or doing any real research on the causes or even the pervasiveness of his experience.
 Though the subtitle implies that this is the case, he flat-out says one should read Charles Murray and others for that kind of information.

-Though 62% of Amazon.com readers gave this book a 5-star rating, there are plenty of other reviewers with harsher assessments of the book.
+62 percent of Amazon.com readers gave this book a 5-star rating.
+Plenty of other reviewers, however, gave harsher assessments of the book.
 Here are just a few of the many criticisms you can find with little effort:

 -- Salon's review is titled Hillbilly sellout: The politics of J. D. Vance’s “Hillbilly Elegy” are already being used to gut the working poor.